-- Curtailing predatory mortgage practices through legislation; - Strengthening protections for payday loan and car title loan users by limiting interest rates and loan amounts; and
+- Curtailing predatory mortgage practices through legislation; - Strengthening protections for payday loan and car title loan users by limiting interest rates and loan amounts; and - Reducing costs in low-income neighborhoods through economic development efforts, so individuals and families have more income that can be invested

-18 "Individual Development Account: A Vehicle for Low-Income Asset Building and Homeownership", Fall 2012, Office of Policy Development and Research, U.S. Department of Housing and Urban Development.
+14 "Individual Development Account: A Vehicle for Low-Income Asset Building and Homeownership", Fall 2012, Office of Policy Development and Research, U.S. Department of Housing and Urban Development.